EmperorDan/ZSL/ZSL.md

 Our game will center around four habitats: Countryside, Rainforest, Ocean, Arctic.
 There was a product associated with each habitat.
 Each habitat will have a specific asthetic inkeeping with its unique themes.
 For countryside we had to cover the unsustainable beef industry.
 Following that we had bottles for the ocean habitat.
 The next one was Rainforest, for this one we had mobile phones.
 Lastly we had electric items being left on and how thats effecting the arctic.

+You will begin by choosing a character from a selection of animals native to the four habitats.
 The players goal is to complete sets of questions which will contribute to the greenhouse chain once completed.
 As you progress through the game and complete more and more questions the planet will start becoming healthier.
 This will be represented by a world map that changes state depending on the level of carbon in the atmosphere.

 ### Game Objective
 This documents houses information that is useful for the persons involved.
 The target audience are 11-12 year olds primarily, with plans of extending it to 11-16, in the future.
 The app must be engaging, but more importantly informative.